Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 Collar

 A henley-style collar with two buttons.
 This is the detail that elevates the whole kit.
 It references classic American sportswear, gives the jersey some personality, and just looks good.
-The collar is navy with a thin red stripe, which pulls the whole color scheme together at the neckline.
+The collar is navy with a thin red stripe, pulling the whole color scheme together at the neckline.

 Crest and Details